-The best spots for leaf peeping near the Upstate
+Get ready for leaf peeping in the Upstate

 State parks throughout South Carolina’s Upstate are ideal for leaf peeping, especially those located on the Cherokee Foothills Scenic Byway.
 Discover Upcountry Carolina Association has compiled a list of the best places to see the changing leaves.
 Some are traditional and some you may not have thought about.

 The overlook at Caesars Head State Park has long been known as one of the best locations for viewing fall color in South Carolina.
 The view is stunning as you stand atop the outcropping and gaze at the Blue Ridge escarpment and Piedmont draped in a canopy of red, gold and yellow, with the mountains of North Carolina and Georgia as a backdrop.